GeorgeHahn/bpfproxy/PROXY_INTERCEPT.md

 ## Overview

-BPFHook has been modified to focus exclusively on **outbound connection interception** with the ability to:
+BPFHook has been modified to focus on **incoming connection interception** with the ability to:
-1. **Filter by container name** - Only intercept connections from specific containers
+1. **Filter by destination container** - Intercept connections going TO specific containers
-2. **Redirect to proxy** - Transparently redirect connections to a proxy server
+2. **Redirect to proxy** - Transparently redirect intercepted connections to a proxy server

 ## Key Changes